 Do not add sweetener to this tea, it will flatten out the flavor and make it ordinary.

-Tasting Notes: Sweet, Tomato Leaf, Peach, Honey, Black Tea
+Formosa Bai Hao (Formosa Silver Tip) Tasting Notes: Sweet, Peach, Honey, Floral, Black Tea

 Steep: Particularly nice in a Gaiwan with repeated steepings, but otherwise, just use 1 Tbsp of tea for 8-10 oz water.
 Water temperature: 185.
 Steep time 3 minutes.
 The tea leaves are good for 3 or 4 steepings -- when your mug is empty, reuse the tea leaves to brew some more!